hughes-drew/wustl_pathogen_report/README.md

 Preprocessing
 - [ ] Patient age (pediatric, adult): not captured by the current internal database query
-- [ ] Patient clinical setting (ED, inpatient, outpatient): need to be mapped from patient location information
+- [ ] Patient clinical setting (ED, inpatient, outpatient): need to be mapped from patient location
-- [ ] Patient location: need to be mapped from patient location information
+- [ ] Patient hospital: need to be mapped from patient location

 Shiny Application
-- [ ] Filters calling the above information have been templated, but need to be validated
+- [ ] Filters using age, clinical setting, and hospital have been templated, but need to be validated once data are available